garrandall/popular-music-data/tracks/one-minute-man-missy--misdemeanor--elliott.md

 Ludacris, balance and rotate ALL tires

-Ooooooh, I don't want I don't need I can't stand no minute man I don't want no minute man
+Oh, I don't want I don't need I can't stand no minute man I don't want no minute man
-Ooooooh, here's your chance be a man take my hand understand I don't want no minute man
+Oh, here's your chance be a man take my hand understand I don't want no minute man

 Break me off, show me what you got